 Now a short social update.
 A bunch of you have met my sons, Angus & Drake, over at the bamboo warehouse.
 You may also have bumped into the girls, Mackenzie & Alex, or we may have discussed the kids by email.
 While the girls are still in high school, the boys are long gone, with no plans to return home or to Golden Witch, except for summer hours during their few remaining college years.
 Angus, the oldest, has been bartending while chasing a degree in music business, but this semester (Fall 2018) he’s headed out for three months with Sea/mester and he’ll be sailing and diving throughout the Caribbean while studying marine biology….what a way to knock out the science requirements and pick up a few other credits.
-Drake is cobbling together a program in business entrepreneurship while semi-secretly pursing his dream of becoming a second generation classic rock star like the young fellows in Greta Van Fleet (who we saw, live, from a front row distance of about ten feet from the feet of the bassist, using General Admission passes, after Drake conned me into standing in the rain for nearly eight hours); he’s been taking all sorts of classes with different programs, including a NOLS Semester in the Rockies, rock guitar classes with Berklee College of Music, and this year he’s down at the University of the Virgin Islands for some business classes (and one credit of island rhythm on the steel drums), then he heads off with Sea/mester in the spring of ’19 to sail from Tortola, BVI, through the Panama Canal, up to the Galapagos Islands, then across the Pacific to Tahiti….like his brother, he’ll be picking up sailing and dive certs around his formal academic work.
+Drake is cobbling together a program in business entrepreneurship while semi-secretly pursing his dream of becoming a second generation classic rock star like the young fellows in Greta Van Fleet (who we saw, live, from a front row distance of about ten feet from the feet of the bassist, using General Admission passes, after Drake conned me into standing in the rain for nearly eight hours); he’s been taking all sorts of classes with different programs, including a NOLS Semester in the Rockies, rock guitar classes with Berklee College of Music, and this year he’s down at the University of the Virgin Islands for some business classes (and one credit of island rhythm on the steel drums…ooops, spoke too soon….UVI cancelled this class since not enough students signed up; Drake will have to find a local drummer to learn from), then he heads off with Sea/mester in the spring of ’19 to sail from Tortola, BVI, through the Panama Canal, down to the Galapagos Islands, then across the Pacific to Tahiti….like his brother, he’ll be picking up sailing and dive certs around his formal academic work.
 Mackenzie is aiming somewhere between an Ornithology degree & something in Bio-chem or Bio-engineering, but she’s still a year or so out from having to pick a program, which is tough when you also love literature & history; Mackenzie is our resident nerd, and proud of it.
 Alex, our youngest daughter, is focused almost entirely on cooking for her four years of home school high school.
 She’s studying the sugar arts (imagine crafting realistic orchids from gum paste…that sort of thing) at the Sugar Arts Institute, and more general cooking at the Zest school, all around a regular home school curriculum that she designs with me to challenge her and to drive her toward her chosen career.
 Can you guess that she plans to be a pastry chef?
 The kids will each go their own way before long, and I guess that’s the point of trying to raise independent folks.
 If any of you are young parents, let me plug home school.
 PLUG.
 It’s worth the effort.
 Both boys were partially home schooled (here’s Drake doing a TEDx Talk last summer); Mackenzie is our public school girl; Alex will have been almost entirely home schooled by the time she graduates and every year it gets better.

 Getting back to this 20th Anniversary Sale, yes, we’re clearing gobs of stuff out because GW will most likely end when I retire.
 I’ve got to start listing all these things now, while I still have the energy and patience to do it.
 Steph & I have some pretty cool plans for our family and ourselves over the next decade and whether this means something to you or not, you’ll be helping out when you invest in items from our 20th Anniversary Sale.
 Please tell your rodmaking friends, relatives, associates, compatriots, and competitors that we’re selling oddball stuff and lots of it.
 As more widgets sell, I’ll have the incentive to list new items and you’ll get to see deeper and deeper into the hoard.
 Again, Thank You!